 A footnote of the North Texas oil boom is the “World’s Littlest Skyscraper” in Wichita Falls.
 Just 40 feet tall with 118 square feet per floor, it has survived since 1919.

-“Apparently too busy to keep an eye on construction, investors ultimately found themselves owners of a building that looked more like an elevator shaft than high-rise office space,” notes Carlton Stowers, author of “Legend of the World’s Littlest Skyscraper.”
+“Apparently too busy to keep an eye on construction, investors ultimately found themselves owners of a building that looked more like an elevator shaft than high-rise office space,” explained Carlton Stowers, the 2008 author of “Legend of the World’s Littlest Skyscraper.”

 The brick building has become a Wichita Falls landmark.
 Today it attracts oil-patch knowledgeable tourists.
 The city also is headquarters for the Texas Alliance of Energy Producers.